I found freedom inside the prison

 Isabel: For me… My heart changed.
 I breathe differently.
 I see humanity there.
 I’m much more sensitive.
 I became myself, living my life.
 Nobody will tell me what to do.
 I want to leave something behind.

-Having all those experiences, what would you advice to other people?
+Having all those experiences, what would you advise to other people?

 Isabel: Do something.
 Wake up.